Code-Institute-Submissions/full_stack_stream_four_happy_box/README.md

   - [Responsinator](http://www.responsinator.com/ "Responsinator Homepage")
   - [Google Resizer](https://material.io/tools/resizer/ "Google Resizer Homepage")
   - [Mobile Test](http://mobiletest.me/ "Mobile test Homepage")
+  - These were only possible to test in Cloud9, as production produced this error in all cases.
+"Refused to display '<URL>' in a frame because it set 'X-Frame-Options' to 'sameorigin'."
 - Along with the emulator tests above, the site has been tested on my own phone along with other physical devices to ensure all looks and works as it should.
+Because of the error mentinoed above, more testing was completed on physical devices to ensure no new bugs appeared in production.

 #### Known Bugs

+- There are no known bugs at present.

 ### Database/Static Files